andyrees/mediacatalogue/README.md

 # mediacatalogue

 This is a video asset manager.
-It generates profiles from source videos automatically.
-It can also genrate proxy clips, transcode to popular formats, such as ios and android, check for media corruption and server all this through REST and HTML interfaces.
+It can generate detailed profiles from source videos automatically.
+It can also generate proxy clips, transcode to popular formats, such as ios and android, check for media corruption and serve all this through REST and HTML interfaces.